Public holidays in New Zealand: Proposals for new holidays

 Following the death of Sir Edmund Hillary in 2008, the Green Party proposed a public holiday in his honour.
 There is also support in some quarters for the old Dominion Day holiday to be revived as "New Zealand Day".

 Proposals for abolition of holidays

 From the 1950s to the 1970s it was frequently suggested that the Provincial Anniversary holidays be abolished, as the Provinces ceased to exist in 1876.

 Before Waitangi Day was made a national public holiday it was sometimes suggested that a Waitangi Day holiday should replace the anniversary days, and the Waitangi Day Act 1960 made provision for this.
 Waitangi Day was eventually made an additional holiday and the provincial holidays lived on, primarily because most regions had long established events on those weekends.

-A small minority of people advocate the abolition of the Waitangi Day holiday, but it is regularly suggested that a less controversial day, such as Anzac Day (25 April) or Dominion Day (26 September), be made New Zealand's national day.